googlesamples/google-photos/README.md

 ## Samples

 The [REST/Photoframe](REST/Photoframe) sample shows how to use the REST API in a Node.JS web application to build an interactive photo frame that loads photos from a user's Google Photos library.
-It is build with express.js and bootstrap.js.
+It is built with express.js.

-### Running the sample
+### Running the samples
-Follow the [Get Started guide in the developer documentation](https://developers.google.com/photos/guides) to set up a Google developer project and enable the *Google Photos Library API*.
-Next, retrieve OAuth 2.0 credentials for a web application.
-Add the *client id* and *client secret* to the file `auth.js`.

-Next, install the dependencies by running `npm install` in the directory.

-You can now start the server locally by running `node app.js`.
+Follow the README for the [REST/Photoframe](REST/Photoframe) sample for steps on how to get started.

 ## Support